CIA Red Cell

 could impede actions to lock up terrorists, whether in the US or abroad, or result in

-TO SEE FULL DOCUMENT AND SAVE IT/[RINT IT FROM YOUR COMPUTER VISIT:
+the release of suspects.
+(S//NF)If foreign leaders see the US refusing to provide intelligence on American terrorism TO SEE FULL DOCUMENT AND SAVE IT/[RINT IT FROM YOUR COMPUTER VISIT:

 MIRROR.WIKILEAKS.INFO